Tornado outbreak sequence of March 24–28, 2021: Franklin–Newnan–Peachtree City, Georgia

-The tornado then began to narrow and weakened to EF1 strength as it crossed Greison Trail, causing minor damage to homes and downing trees as it continued along the McIntosh Parkway.
+The tornado then weakened further to EF1 strength as it crossed Greison Trail, causing minor damage to homes and downing trees as it continued along the McIntosh Parkway.
 Maintaining EF1 strength, it then damaged the exterior of the Cancer Treatment Centers of America building as it crossed I-85 before entering another neighborhood east of the interstate, damaging and snapping more trees and causing minor damage to additional homes.
 The tornado then briefly regained low-end EF2 intensity one last time, snapping dozens of large trees in subdivisions along Shenandoah Boulevard, with some of the trees landing on homes.
 The tornado then weakened back to EF1 strength as it crossed the road before weakening further to EF0 strength as it moved through neighborhoods farther to the northeast.
 The tornado continued to cause tree damage as it approached and crossed over the intersection of GA 34 and SR 154.
 The tornado then briefly reached EF1 intensity one last time as several trees were snapped along Andrew Bailey Road and Holly Springs.
 Damage then became sporadic as the tornado moved into Fayette County, downing trees on another CSX rail line right before crossing SR 74.
 It caused additional minor EF0 damage on the north side of Peachtree City and Aberdeen, downing trees and blowing around light construction materials before dissipating at 12:30 a.m.
 EDT (04:30 UTC).

 The tornado was on the ground for 53 minutes and traveled 38.56 mi across three counties, reaching a maximum width of 1850 yd (just over 1 mi) as it reached its peak intensity on the southwest side of Newnan.
 One person died as an indirect result of this tornado due to a heart attack.
-It was the first EF4 tornado to occur in Georgia since the 2011 Ringgold tornado.
+It was the first EF4 tornado to occur in Georgia since the 2011 Ringgold-Apison tornado.